George South: World Championship Wrestling (1989–1995)

 During the fall of 1988, Jim Crockett Promotions was acquired by Ted Turner and ultimately rebranded World Championship Wrestling; during this time South continued as a regular.
 On April 1, 1989, South would lose to The Great Muta's WCW debut, and then enter a house show series with him that month.

 Two months later, he became part of wrestling history on Clash of the Champions VII.
 Teaming with Cougar Jay, he faced off against The Ding Dongs on June 14, 1989, in a match held in a sweltering Fort Bragg, North Carolina.
 Although new WCW Vice President Jim Herd was expecting a strong reaction for his new tag-team, the crowd turned virulently against them.
 While each Ding Dong took turns ringing a giant bell at ringside while the other wrestled, the crowd booed and announcer Jim Ross was noticeably embarrassed.
 South's opponents are now regarded as having one of the worst gimmicks of all time.

 Gary Royal would depart WCW after 1989, leaving South to soldier on in singles matches wrestling under his own name or as "Cruel Connection #1".
 He faced a wave of incoming new talent, including Johnny B. Badd, Van Hammer, and Marcus Bagwell as the new decade progressed.
 After 1992 his appearances became infrequent.
 On August 20, 1993, when he teamed with The Italian Stallion to face The Cole Twins at a house show in Bluefield, West Virginia in what would be his only match of the year.
 In 1994 he returned for WCW Saturday Night matches against Alex Wright, Jim Duggan, and Dave Sullivan.
 In 1995 he would team with various opponents in matches against Stars & Stripes and The Nasty Boys.
 On May 27, 1995, just over ten years after joining the promotion he would have his last match when he teamed with Mike McKeefer in a WCW Saturday Night match that saw them defeated by The Nasty Boys.

-World Wrestling Federation (1993–1994, 1996)
+Return to World Wrestling Federation (1993–1994, 1996)

 South returned for one match at a television taping on March 7, 1993, and faced Tatanka in Fayetteville, North Carolina.
 However, in 1994 he would make numerous appearances, starting on January 17 edition of Monday Night Raw where he was defeated by Tatanka in Richmond, Virginia.
 On February 5, 1994, episode of WWF Superstars he wrestled Doink the Clown, and in April faced Lex Luger in a losing effort.
 As the year progressed, he would have matches with Sparky Plugg (Bob Holly) and The Bushwhackers.

 George South made one more WWF appearance in 1996, wrestling Jake "The Snake" Roberts on the June 1 edition of WWF Superstars.